henicosa/BauhausTimetable/Readme.md

 ## Contribution Guidelines

-I welcome contributions from the community to improve and enhance Bauhaus Watch.
+I welcome contributions from the community to improve and enhance Bauhaus Timetable.
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository and create your branch: `git checkout -b my-feature`
 2. Make changes and commit them: `git commit -m "Add feature"`